 Lineage of Cacao

 Anthropological evidence suggests that cacao (pure chocolate) was used by the ancient Mayan and Aztec cultures from as far back as several millennia, and various myths exist as to its origins.
 (As the cacao I work with is from a Guatemalan Mayan lineage, I will speak mostly to that.)
-For the Mayans, cacao is a major part of their cultural identity.
-The wisdom of cultivation and ritual use have been passed down through generations of indigenous farmers.
-Currently, ceremonial cacao is being brought into spiritual, transformational ceremonies all over the world as a medicine for the heart and expansive states of consciousness.
+For the Mayans, cacao is a central part of their cultural identity.
+The wisdom of cultivation has been passed down through generations of indigenous farmers, and the ritual use of cacao in Mayan ceremonies–which was nearly all lost due to the effects of colonization and industrialization–is currently being resurrected and revitalized by resilient wisdom keepers.
+As we move further into the 21st century, ceremonial cacao is being brought into spiritual, transformational ceremonies all over the world as an ally for our hearts, our communities, and our planet.

 As we bring this plant medicine into our own practices and communities, it is imperative to honor the indigenous roots of this sacred plant and the Mayan people who are revitalizing their heritage and reclaiming their spiritual lineages.
 This means becoming aware of the history of exploitation and suffering in MesoAmerica, committing to continual education and making informed choices about sustainable sources, staying updated on what is going on in the Mayan spiritual revival, and sharing what you know and what you’re still learning in a transparent way whenever you share cacao.
 This is the response-ability of being a cacao steward and medicine carrier.
 I would even venture to say this includes educating ourselves about the chocolate industry and informing our family and friends about what we learn.